DinisCruz/Book_Hacking_Portugal/manuscript/Economics.md

 We must always ask, "Who guards the guardians?".

-**PT Emigrants**
+### Portuguese Emigrants

-  * Use Software to create distribution networks to send PT Products to PT emigrants
+We should use software to create distribution networks to send PT Products to PT emigrants

 * Oranges from Algarve
 * 'Bom Petisco' tuna
 * Bolachas Maria

-[related file: investment-in-Infrastructure.md -elaborates on this idea]